MartiCortada/TAED2_Sent-Text/Docs/Dataset/Dataset_Card.md

 ### Data Splits

 The Amazon reviews polarity dataset is constructed by taking review score 1 and 2 as negative, and 4 and 5 as positive.
-Samples of score 3 is ignored.
+Samples of score 3 are ignored.
 Each class has 1,800,000 training samples and 200,000 testing samples.

 ## Dataset Creation